 SRAM XX1 Eagle AXS Derailleur

-XX1 upgrades to a carbon fiber outer pulley cage plate, titanium bolts, and ceramic bearings inside the pulleys.
-The carbon and titanium save a few grams, but the ceramic bearings are the big upgrade.
+XX1 Eagle Derailleur upgrades to a carbon fiber outer pulley cage plate, titanium bolts, and ceramic bearings inside the pulleys.
+The carbon and titanium save a few grams, but the ceramic bearings are a big upgrade.
 As you’ll see in the video, they spin much more freely, helping reduce drag.

 Eagle AXS derailleur cage & bolt comparison